CaptRat/CaptRat.github.io/_posts/2017-01-08-terseness_may_be_beautiful.markdown

 Right now, I'm still staring at the next huge black monoliths that appear on every page, wondering WTF.

 Despite an exhaustion that occurs as I stare at my pastel and jagged Ruby code, I am not climbing a mountain, to reach a summit called Competence.
 Instead, when I look back, I can see that I am erratically pressing into an infinite darkness.
 And I very gratefully acknowledge I couldn’t have come this far without mentors - who can see in the dark.

-Despite an exhaustion that occurs as I stare at the pastel and jagged Ruby code, I am not climbing a mountain, to reach a summit called Competence.
-Instead, when I look back, I can see that I am erratically pressing into an infinite darkness.
-And I very gratefully acknowledge I couldn’t have come this far without mentors - who can see in the dark.

-Despite an exhaustion that occurs as I stare at the pastel and jagged Ruby code, I am not climbing a mountain, to reach a summit called Competence.
-Instead, when I look back, I can see that I am erratically pressing into an infinite darkness.
-And I *very* gratefully acknowledge I couldn't have come *this far* without mentors - who can see in the dark.